theinformatics/lyrics/Support-Call.md

 Did you say I have to switch it off? - aha
 But now I can't see really a lot – aha
 The reboot starts and the system seems brand new - aha
-Are you someone from the informatics crew? - Yeahhh
+Are you someone from the informatics crew? - Yeah

 #### Refrain

+Switch off, Switch on!
+It works!
+Problem sits in front of the screen
+Switch off, Switch on!
+It works!
+Working with a windows machine

+---

+### Chords

+    Strophe

+G A

+    Refrain

+D B A
+G B A
+D B A
+G B A